thorgilman/tictactoe/README.md

 # Corda Tic-Tac-Toe

 Welcome to the Tic-Tac-Toe CorDapp.
+Please visit the official R3 sample repo for a maintained version of this CorDapp: https://github.com/corda/samples-kotlin/tree/master/Accounts/tictacthor

 # Deploying Locally
 Navigate to the CorDapps root directory in a terminal window.